 The Air Force has instituted a tone down program for SE.
-The standard color for all flight line SE is gray 26173 FED-STD-595, MIL-PRF-85285 (Type I Top Coat).
+The standard color for all flight line SE is SAE-AMS-STD-595, gray number 26173, MIL-PRF-85285 Type IV, topcoat.
 The color change shall be integrated into the units' regular corrosion schedule and equipment will be aligned with the new scheme on an attrition basis.
-Newly manufactured or refurbished equipment will be painted gray 26173.
+Newly manufactured, Commercial Off the Shelf, or refurbished equipment shall be painted gray number 26173, in a MIL-PRF-85285, Type IV topcoat.
 Flight line support equipment being deployed to Southwest Asia will no longer be required to be painted tan.
 Mobile communication equipment will maintain its current color scheme to meet mission needs/requirements.
-The authorized colors for mobile communications equipment are green FED-STD-595, color no. 24052/34052, light tan no. 33303, tan color no. 30279, and brown no. 20400, all FED-STD-595/MIL-PRF-85285, Type I as preferred topcoat.
-This guidance does not apply to Basic Expeditionary Airfield Resources (BEAR) SE All BEAR support equipment will be painted MIL-PRF-85285, Color 33446 (Tan).
+The authorized colors for mobile communications equipment are SAE-AMS-STD-595, green color number 24052/34052, light tan number 33303, tan color number 30279, and brown number 20400, all MIL-PRF-85285, Type IV topcoat.
+This guidance does not apply to Basic Expeditionary Airfield Resources SE.
+All Basic Expeditionary Airfield Resources SE shall be painted SAE-AMS-STD-595, tan color number 33446, in a MIL-PRF-85285, Type IV topcoat.